chanalee/94470/fp-part2.md

 - Do you think the storyline is persuasive enough to inspire action in the intended audience?
 - Is there any additional information you would like to know

+Here are the responses from my interviewees.

+For the first question, A and B's answers are pretty similar.
+A commented that the storyline is "pretty cohesive in that the introduction is laid down, followed by the problems and solutions at the end", while B commented that the information is straightforward.
+However, A also mentioned that having different age groups in the second visualization "threw [them] off" as they were not expecting to see that information.
+It made them question "why do I have to see this" and "why is this relevant to me".
+In addition to just the storyline, B and C both critiqued some visualizations.
+C commented that the clock is very creative but also noted that 12 and 9 are in split colors.
+They wondered if there is something that can be done to prevent that from happening or if another visualization would convey the same point.
+B said that they liked the use of pictures since pictures are better at expressing information than words.
+They also mentioned how they strongly disliked the treemap because it is hard to interpret.

+For the second question, all responses are pretty unanimous but with varying detail.
+C said that the story emphasizes that people don't get enough sleep and encourages people to sleep more.
+"If you don't get enough sleep, there are bad consequences."
+This is what B said: "A lot of people don’t get enough sleep, especially those between 10-39.
+Not getting enough sleep is not great because you have a higher chance of getting different chronic diseases.
+It also affects memory, mental health, and makes your organs tired.
+It also negatively impacts your daily routine such as mood, focusing, eating, going out, etc. The sufficient amount of sleep we should get per night is 7-9.
+More than 9 is excessive, and less than 7 is deficient.
+You should do common things to relax."

+For the third, fourth, fifth, and sixth question, the answers are quite similar so it seems that the purpose, the audience, and the overall text of the storyline is obvious.
+Interviewee A pointed out that the strongest point is "sleep deficit is a serious and real problem" and added the second point that "people can do better" in terms of developing better habits.
+Interviewee B pointed out that the audience is "most likely in the 10-39 age range because that’s the age group that is more likely to be sleep-deprived and are at risk of poor health."
+All seem to agree that the storyline flows nicely and that the texts support their respective content.

+There were some confusion and thoughts on the speedometer.
+Some commented that it is hard to read and that it is difficult to see the seriousness of it.
+A mentioned that the differences in the distance don't do much since there is no scale.
+B agreed that including a scale would be nice to have.
+C also noted that speedometers and treemaps are not your typical visualizations, and that "if someone has never seen these visualizations before, they might make assumptions and get inaccurate information."

+I tried to get each interviewee to brainstorm as many adjustments to the current visualizations as they can by bouncing ideas back and forth.
+Below are some of the recommendations they suggested:

+Vis 1
+- A, B, and C commented that it was straightforward.

+Vis 2
+- B and C commented that it was straightforward.
+- A commented that there might be a better type of chart to demonstrate this information.
+She showed me an earnings chart which shows the actual and estimate of each respective year.
+Instead of a bar chart, this is just a dot to record each point in time.

+Vis 3
+- As previously mentioned, many of them thought that it was difficult to understand the graph, specifically what the unit of the arrows indicates.
+- A and B commented that including a unit or scale would help improve understanding.
+- B commented that it might be better to use green and red for the arrows instead of black and red to maintain consistency with the former graphs.
+- C commented that "the third one gave me so much trouble.
+It looks like a clock, but I'm not sure what it is"

+Vis 4
+- A, B, and C thought that using the body with anatomy labels was creative.
+- B suggested that the organization can be improved by using angled lines to structure where the texts go.

+Vis 5
+- A, B, and C did not like the treemap.
+- A said that "as a person studying computer science, seeing this graph makes me think that it adds up to 100%."
+It also took them time before she understood what the graph meant.
+Hence, she suggested that using a bar chart might be simpler to explain the information.
+- B said that they usually do not interact with treemaps a lot.
+While it does make sense to represent the data like so, they also believe that a pie chart could have done the same, in which the audience could see the proportions better.
+Another note they had was there was little to no description.
+For instance, it shows "mood", but "what does that mean?"
+So the audience has to think about it themselves that "mood is impacting them negatively."

+Vis 6
+- A, B, and C all appreciate the clock visualization and thought that the concept is intriguing.

+Vis 7
+- A, B, and C all like the concept of the word cloud.
+However, A considered an alternative of using a bubble graph since "bubble graph shows consideration of all these options, whereas the words seem to imply one thing."

 ## Final thoughts and upcoming changes